w3f/Grant-Milestone-Delivery/deliveries/manta_network_milestone_1.md

     4. `yarn start`
 3. how to play with the demo: see this [video](https://www.dropbox.com/s/hgufnzb6ssqimxx/manta-demo.mp4?dl=0)

-The manta pallet code is still in a private repo.
+The manta-node repo that containing the manta-dap pallet code is still in a private repo.
 Please send shumo@manta.network an email with your github username if you want to check out the code.